-They’re highly involved in ensuring you understand your target market, how you’ll earn and how you’ll grow.
-So, ensure you’re ready with a robust business plan and quick signs of traction.
-E.g. “we tripled our profits from Jan to June” etc.
+They’re highly involved in ensuring you understand your target market, how you’ll earn, and how you’ll grow.
+So, ensure you’re ready with a strong business plan and quick signs of traction.
+For example, “we tripled our profits from Jan to June” etc.

 Besides an angel’s money, you’ll gain access to their connections and expertise.
 In return, they’ll get equity.

 Venture capitalists seek private, young firms.
 Akin to angel investors, VC look for high-return, high-risk investments.
 They expect returns depending on the level of maturity of your start-up.
-If they put money just before your firm goes public, a three times return is right.
+If they put money just before your firm goes public, a three-times return is good.